Eloncase/RainbowSixSiege-CSharp-API/README.md

-# r6sapi
+# R6SApi

-r6sapi is an easy-to-use asynchronous API for rainbow six siege, written in c#, forked from [billy_yoyo](https://github.com/billy-yoyo/RainbowSixSiege-Python-API).
-To use it you'll need use your ubisoft email and password
+R6SApi is an easy-to-use asynchronous API for Rainbow Six Siege, written in c#, forked from [billy_yoyo](https://github.com/billy-yoyo/RainbowSixSiege-Python-API).
+To use it you'll need use your ubisoft email and password.
+As of [351c229](https://github.com/Eloncase/RainbowSixSiege-CSharp-API/commit/351c229054d82ad6341a7d0f4632064f87097a72) library should parse current endpoints automatically.
+That means if there is no significant changes it should be working after R6 updates.

 ### Installation